 Even though the showroom was closed, it was easy to browse the inventory of the local outlet online.
 Because of the size constraints of my very small living room and my requirement for a neutral-colored sofa, it was easy to reduce my options to just two sofas available on their website.

 Purchasing was as simple as adding the sofa to my cart and checking out on a Saturday afternoon.
 A delivery fee, about $75, was added to my order.
 The option to pick up was also available, which would remove the delivery fee, however, I chose to go with CORT’s in-house delivery since I have a small vehicle and not many friends yet in St. Louis of the “help me move furniture” sort.
+Having a friend with a truck and the right attitude is a truly precious friend indeed.
+One day I hope to be that kind of friend….not sure how I’d feel about driving a truck around all the time tho….you know?

 First issue: follow-up